kt3k/bmp/README.md

 ```

 Then hit the command `bmp` (no options).
 This validates the occurencies of the
 patterns in each file.
-If the config has any error, you'll see the error.
+If the config has any error, the command shows it.
 If the
 config finds every pattern in every file, you'll see the output like the below:

 ```